10 WOW Social Media Stats In 2012

 40% of Twitter users are Democrats vs. 30% of the U.S. population overall.

-3. Users that follow brands on social media increases 106%
+3. Users that follow brands on social media increased by 106%

 74% of Americans are unfamiliar with the concept of checking in to a location via mobile device, and only 3% have ever checked in.
-This is a drop-off from 2011 where 4% of those surveyed had checked.
-Foursquare would be best served trying to be the solution that replaces all of our loyalty cards (CVS, Eddie Bauer, Kroger) at the point of purchase rather than continue with a lackluster business model.
+This is a drop-off from 2011 when 4% of those surveyed had checked.
+Foursquare would be best served to try to be the solution that replaces all of our loyalty cards (CVS, Eddie Bauer, Kroger) at the point of purchase rather than continue with a lackluster business model.

 6. 54% of Facebookers access via mobile

 54% of Facebook members have used the social network via a phone, and 33% use a phone as their primary way to access Facebook.
-This despite the fact that the Facebook mobile experience and mobile apps are mediocre, at best.
-Part of Facebook IPO woes have been the result of them, not properly monetizing, the mobile market.
+This is despite the fact that the Facebook mobile experience and mobile apps are mediocre, at best.
+Part of Facebook’s IPO woes has been the result of them, not properly monetizing, the mobile market.

 7. Facebook is the most addicting social network

-23% of Facebook’s users check their account 5 or more times DAILY.
+23% of Facebook’s users check their accounts 5 or more times DAILY.
 The mean number of daily look-ins by Facebook users is 4.

 8. Twitter is grabbing more new customers

 53% of Twitter users have been a member for less than a year, compared to just 19% for Facebook.
 This fresher base could prove an advantage to Twitter moving forward.